 Other kinds of courses

 Not all courses are taught in the same pedagogical format; Directed Studies, Lab, Fieldwork, Studio, and Internship courses, for instance, may involve different modes of instruction and different uses of time.
 Like all other courses, these need to have a syllabus with the required elements set out above, though adapted to the particular format.
-Particular attention should be paid to satisfaction of the credit hour requirement, which states that "if the time is wholly occupied with either the seminar, studio, field, clinical or laboratory work, or internships, service learning, directed study or intensive semester (e.g. summer, online or courses offered in shorter form), a minimum of 45 hours of student work is expected for each unit of credit.
+Particular attention should be paid to satisfaction of the credit hour requirement, which states that "if the time is wholly occupied with either the seminar, studio, field, clinical or laboratory work, or internships, community-engaged learning, directed study or intensive semester (e.g. summer, online or courses offered in shorter form), a minimum of 45 hours of student work is expected for each unit of credit.
 Note that there may be other and/or future modes of instruction to which this alternate satisfaction of the credit hour requirement may apply.
 Additionally, where classroom work is supplemented by systematic outside reading, experiment or research under the direction of the instructor, a reduction may be made in the actual studio, field, clinical, laboratory, internship or classroom time as seems appropriate to the instructor with the approval of the pertinent department and/or school or college's curriculum committee."

 The requirements for graduate syllabi in the College of Arts and Sciences are the same as those for undergraduate syllabi.
 However, course requirements for graduate courses are expected to be more rigorous and advanced than for undergraduate courses.
 If a course is serving both undergraduates and graduate students, the syllabi should be separate; there will most likely be a lot of overlap, but there should also be distinctions between the two in terms of the depth and scope of assignments and possibly also some of the learning outcomes.